Our Uniform Policy

 Children should be suitably dressed for school and there is a long tradition at Moorlands that children wear school uniform.
 As well as helping to give the children a sense of identity, it does away with fraught discussions, particularly with older children, about what to wear each morning!
-Stocks of clothing are available locally; contact the office if you have difficulty in finding any of the items.
-Sales of second hand clothing are held throughout the year.
-Sweatshirts and PE kits are available from the school’s office.

 The following items of clothing are recommended:

-White or Sky-Blue
+White or Royal-Blue

 • Polo Shirts

 • Sweatshirt or Cardigan.
 These do not need to be branded, however, items with the school logo are available for sale at the school’s office

 • Dark flat practical shoes, not white trainers please

 - Skirts or dresses in a gingham blue

 - Practical shoes/sandals - not strappy or high heels